nane-khachatryan21/ai-town-custom/WEB_SEARCH_SETUP.md

    - Personal/opinion questions: Can be answered from the agent's character
    - Current/factual questions: Need web search

+3. **Question Rewriting** (NEW!): Before searching, the question is rewritten to be more specific to the agent's context
+   - Example: "What's the latest economic policy?" → "latest economic policy Armenia parliament 2024"
+   - Incorporates agent's role, country, and expertise
+   - Produces more relevant search results

-3. **Smart Web Search**: Only if both checks pass, a web search is performed and results are integrated
+4. **Smart Web Search**: The rewritten query is searched and results are integrated into the agent's response

 ### Fallback Mechanism